 The actual scientific description of this phenomenon involves a lot of words like magnetosphere, magnetospheric plasma, thermosphere, electrons, protons and solar winds.
 I’m going to skip all of the science and just say – the earth is amazing, Go See It!

 But due to the fact that is a scientific phenomenon it does make them rather elusive.
 The best times to see the aurora borealis is from September to mid-April where Iceland is at it’s darkest.
-You also might want to plan for an extended stay (at least a week) to give yourself a better chance of actually seeing the aurora borealis.
+You also might want to plan for an extended stay (at least a week)or go on a tour with a company like Superjeep.is to give yourself a better chance of actually seeing the aurora borealis.
 Weather plays a big part and you need to give yourself sufficient time so that you don’t run out and miss the world’s best light show!

 Catch & Dine: A Gourmet Angling Adventure